-- Banks 1 good credit quality the OPCC will only use banks which: - i. are UK banks; and/or - ii. are non-UK and domiciled in a country which has a minimum sovereign long term rating of AAA - and have, as a minimum, the following Fitch, Moody's and Standard and Poors credit ratings (where rated):
+- Banks 1 good credit quality the Commissioner will only use banks which: - i. are UK banks; and/or - ii. and have as a minimum the following Fitch, Moody's and Standard and Poors credit ratings (where rated): - i.
+Short term F1 - ii.
+Long term A- - Banks 2 Part nationalised UK banks Lloyds Banking Group and Royal Bank of Scotland.
+These banks can be included if they continue to be part nationalised or they meet the ratings in Banks 1 above. - Banks 3 The Commissioners own banker for transactional purposes if the bank falls below the above criteria, although in this case balances will be minimised in both monetary size and time.

-- i.
-Short term F1, P-1, A-1 - ii.
-Long term A - iii.
-Viability / financial strength BB- (Fitch) C- (Moody) - iv.
-Support 1 (Fitch only) - Banks 2 Part nationalised UK banks Lloyds Banking Group and Royal Bank of Scotland.
-These banks can be included if they continue to be part nationalised or they meet the ratings in Banks 1 above. - Banks 3 The Commissioners own banker for transactional purposes if the bank falls below the above criteria, although in this case balances will be minimised in both monetary size and time. - Bank subsidiary and treasury operation -.
+• Bank subsidiary and treasury operation -.
 The Commissioner will use these where the parent bank has provided an appropriate guarantee or has the necessary ratings outlined above.